moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/sysadminhandsonlab2.md

     ssh -i <keyfile_name> root@<vm_ip_address>
     ```

     > If you encounter an error like: WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!, you may need to reset your SSH known hosts.
-To do this, run the command ssh-keygen -R <vm_ip_address>
+To do this, run the command `ssh-keygen -R <vm_ip_address>`.

 1. Press Enter.